-Whether you're after a super modern 'lob', flowing tresses with pink ends or a hairstyle that will flatter thinner locks, there's a cut for every woman.
-Far from deciding what you 'can' and 'can't' get away with when you're over 50 (we don't believe in such things!), it's much more about finding out what will suit you down to the ground...and make you feel fabulous!
-In case you need a little help deciding on what your image overhaul will look like, here are some of our favourite hairstyles for older women.
+Whether you're after a super modern 'lob', flowing tresses with bright ends or a hairstyle that will flatter thinner locks, there's a cut for every woman.
+Far from deciding what you 'can' and 'can't' get away with at a certain age (we don't believe in such things!), it's much more about finding out what will suit you down to the ground...and make you feel fabulous!
+In case you need a little help deciding on what your image overhaul will look like, here are some useful tips along with our favourite hairstyles for over 50s.

 Please login first.